dat-tran05/robust-ensemble-kd/docs/report/report.md

 ## Conclusion

 This work investigated whether feature distillation can improve group robustness in ensemble knowledge distillation, extending the AGRE-KD framework which the original authors explicitly left for future exploration.
-Our experiments on Waterbirds demonstrate that distilling penultimate-layer features provides modest but consistent improvement—a 0.95% gain in worst-group accuracy at the optimal weight (γ=0.5)—while notably reducing variance across training runs (±0.36% vs. ±1.06%).
+Our experiments on Waterbirds demonstrate that distilling penultimate-layer features provides modest but consistent improvement: a 0.95% gain in worst-group accuracy at the optimal weight (γ=0.5), while also notably reducing variance across training runs (±0.36% vs. ±1.06%).
 This suggests that feature matching regularizes training dynamics, even when the features themselves carry residual bias.

 The central insight from our analysis is that the limited gains stem from a fundamental property of Deep Feature Reweighting (DFR): it debiases only the classifier layer, leaving backbone features unchanged from biased ERM training.
-When we distill these features, we transfer representations that still encode spurious correlations—the "debiasing" exists only in how the classifier combines them.
-This explains why multi-layer distillation hurts performance (earlier layers are more biased), why disagreement weighting provides no benefit (teachers share identical backbones), and why adding ground-truth labels interferes with AGRE-KD's adaptive gradient weighting.
+When we distill these features, we transfer representations that still encode spurious correlations.
+The "debiasing" exists only in how the classifier combines them.
+This explains several of our findings: multi-layer distillation hurts performance because earlier layers are more biased, disagreement weighting provides no benefit because teachers share identical backbones, and adding ground-truth labels interferes with AGRE-KD's adaptive gradient weighting.

 These findings clarify the conditions under which feature distillation would be more effective for group-robust knowledge distillation.
 Several directions warrant future exploration:

 1. **Backbone-level debiasing**: Methods like all-layer DFR (LaBonte et al., 2024) that modify backbone features, not just classifiers, could provide genuinely debiased features to distill.
-2. **Group-aware distillation losses**: Recent work on long-tailed KD suggests decomposing distillation by group and rebalancing explicitly (arXiv:2506.18496)—an approach that could complement AGRE-KD's sample-wise weighting with group-level balancing.
+2. **Group-aware distillation losses**: Recent work on long-tailed KD suggests decomposing distillation by group and rebalancing explicitly (arXiv:2506.18496).
+This approach could complement AGRE-KD's sample-wise weighting with group-level balancing.
-3. **Temperature tuning for fairness**: Interestingly, research on distillation and fairness suggests that higher distillation temperatures can improve group fairness metrics—students at T=5-10 can become fairer than their teachers (Lukasik et al., 2025).
+3. **Temperature tuning for fairness**: Research on distillation and fairness suggests that higher distillation temperatures can improve group fairness metrics.
+Students at T=5-10 can become fairer than their teachers (Lukasik et al., 2025).
 While we used τ=4.0 throughout, systematically exploring temperature's effect on worst-group accuracy presents another avenue for improving group-robust distillation.
 4. **Architecturally diverse ensembles**: Teachers with genuinely different backbones would provide diverse feature representations that disagreement-based weighting could exploit.

 With additional compute resources, extending this analysis to other spurious correlation benchmarks (CelebA, MultiNLI) and larger ensemble sizes would further validate these insights.